-A thesis on a topic related to the historical study of Christianity chosen in consultation with an advisor in the field is required.
+A thesis on a historical studies topic chosen in consultation with a faculty member in the field is required.
 The thesis should demonstrate an effective grasp and deployment of primary sources drawn from records of the period, movement, or historical process being studied.
-If essential for the objective of the thesis, students should demonstrate use of relevant languages and/or modern scholarship in languages other than English.
-The thesis is graded on the extent to which a compelling and focused argument is developed that discuss primary sources, integrates language knowledge as appropriate, and engages with relevant secondary literature.
+If important to the objective of the thesis, students should include languages besides English in analysis and research.
+The thesis is graded on the extent to which a compelling and focused argument is developed that discusses primary sources, integrates language knowledge as appropriate, and engages with relevant secondary literature.